roddone/RestoDB/README.md

 It uses aspnet minimal API for routes declarations and can provide authentication, caching, CORS, Swagger and rate limiting.

 ## Providers
-Thanks to [SQLKata](https://github.com/sqlkata/querybuilder), RestoDB natively supports SQL Server, PostgreSQL and SQLite.
+Thanks to [SQLKata](https://github.com/sqlkata/querybuilder), RestoDB natively supports SQL Server, PostgreSQL, Mysql and SQLite.
-MySql will be implemented soon.

 ## Config
 - `LimitTo (string[])` : entities allowed to expose. if null or empty, all entities in the database will be exposed